Takashi Yamazaki Attends Godzilla 70th Anniversary Panel at New York Comic Con

 Yamazaki: “When I saw Godzilla for the first time as a child, it was terrifying.
 But being scared in a way is an emotional reaction that moves your heart, so I think I was so scared of Godzilla that I kind of fell in love with him.”

 After that final heartfelt answer the panel came to a close with another standing ovation.
 Attending this panel that celebrated the 70 years of Godzilla will forever be etched in my mind and will always have a special place in my heart.
 Not only was it a great outlet to indulge in my love of Godzilla, but it reminded me why I love Godzilla.
 Sitting there with hundreds of fellow fans, watching the retrospective videos, hearing Yamazaki passionately talk about what it was like to make Minus One, it really embodied Godzilla’s legacy and how the franchise brings people together and inspires them.
-I was moved, I was hyped, and sitting there front row only 15 feet from Takashi Yamazaki, “Godzilla vs NYCC: 70 Years of the King of the Monsters” has taken its rightful place as the best convention panel I have ever attended.
+I was moved, I was hyped, and sitting there front row only 15 feet from Takashi Yamazaki was such a thrill.
+“Godzilla vs NYCC: 70 Years of the King of the Monsters” has taken its rightful place as the best convention panel I have ever attended.